znadhiac/olist-ecommerce-sales-performance/README.md

 ## TOOLS USED

 - **MySQL:** Data analysis and querying using the relational structure to extract accurate insights.
 - **Python (Pandas) and Jupyter Notebook:** Data cleaning and preparation, including handling missing values, duplicates, correcting data types, and filtering for 2018 orders to ensure consistency.
+- **Markdown (.md):** Used to document analytical results, summarize key insights, and deliver actionable business recommendations in a readable format.
 - **Tableau:** Data visualization to create clear, actionable dashboards and charts.